Mishieck/matches/README.md

 # MatchES

-A TypeScript library for pattern matching using curried predicates.
+A TypeScript library of curried predicates for pattern matching.

 ## addation